ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

 // @public
 function readJsonFileSync(srcPath: string): Result<JsonValue>;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "EditorRules"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 //
 // @public
 class ReferenceJsonEditorRule extends JsonEditorRuleBase {
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "EditorRules"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "IJsonEditorOptinons" constructor(options?: IJsonEditorOptions);
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver constructor(options?: IJsonEditorOptions);
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "EditorRules" static create(options?: IJsonEditorOptions): Result<ReferenceJsonEditorRule>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver static create(options?: IJsonEditorOptions): Result<ReferenceJsonEditorRule>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonEditorState" editProperty(key: string, value: JsonValue, state: JsonEditorState): DetailedResult<JsonObject, JsonPropertyEditFailureReason>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver editProperty(key: string, value: JsonValue, state: JsonEditorState): DetailedResult<JsonObject, JsonPropertyEditFailureReason>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonEditorState" editValue(value: JsonValue, state: JsonEditorState): DetailedResult<JsonValue, JsonEditFailureReason>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver editValue(value: JsonValue, state: JsonEditorState): DetailedResult<JsonValue, JsonEditFailureReason>;
     // @internal
     protected _extendContext(state: JsonEditorState, supplied: JsonValue): Result<IJsonContext | undefined>;